 - Give a speech or talk.
 Share information with customers.
 They can be new, veteran or all-star customers, doesn’t matter as long as you teach them something new.

-- Create regular meetup.
+- Create regular meetups.
 Invite your best customers to a prestigious invite-only retreat where you build relationships, thank them for their loyalty, and spoil them a little bit.

 - Run a seminar, workshop or event.
 Create a seminar that’s made for new and existing customers.
 Blow their minds with the information you provide at your workshop or event, then during the break, invite them out into the hallway where they share their review on camera.